ab96-h03/receipes/README.md

 # receipes

-In this I am about to make a receipes website Initially I am just using Htmlfor this project
+In this I am about to make a receipes website Initially I am just using Html for this project